Poker Basics, Poker Strategy

 Each active player at the table gets to discard between one and four cards and receive new cards as replacements for those cards.

-The goal of the draw is to try and replace your bad cards with good ones.
-For instance, if you have three low cards of three suits and one suited card, you may want to throw the suited card away and look for the fourth suit to complete your Badugi.
+The goal of each draw is to replace your weakest cards with ones that improve your hand toward a four-card badugi.
+For instance, if you hold three low cards of three different suits and one card that duplicates a suit you already have, toss the duplicate and look for the missing suit.

 After the first draw is completed, players get a chance to make bets once again, as the second betting round starts with the small blind.
 Once again, every player can make bets in fixed increments.